vkerttula/cordova-plugin-saf-mediastore/README.md

 	subfolder?:string
 }):Promise<string>
 ```
 Writes a file to a specific filename, with the folder and subfolder being optional.
-The subfolder will be created if it does not exist, and the default folder is the Downloads folder.
+The subfolder will be created if it does not exist, and the default folder is the Downloads folder (saved via Mediastore).
 Returns the content URI. ```data``` is a Base 64 string.

 ```typescript
 saveFile(params:{